-Three main functions are used by various authors to identify the roles of IBs in an IS: demand articulation, network formation and innovation process management (Van Lente et al. 2003; Klerkx & Leeuwis, 2008b, 2009; Batterink 2010).
+Three main functions are used by various authors to identify the roles of IBs in an IS: demand articulation, network formation and innovation process management (Batterink 2009; Klerkx et al. 2008; 2009; Van Lente et al. 2003).
 According to Howells (2006), the following specific type of services can be provided by IBs: foresight and diagnostics, scanning and information processing, knowledge processing, generation and combination, gate keeping and brokering, testing, validation and training, accreditation and standards, regulation and arbitration, IP- protection, commercialization: exploiting the outcomes and assessment and evaluation.
-Such services can be seen as an innovation policy instrument, directed primarily at helping companies with their innovation activities (Smiths & Kuhlman, 2004).
-Nevertheless, in analyzing the functions or roles of IBs, so far prior studies have not included the company perspective (e.g. Howells, 2006; Winch & Courtney, 2007) or only to a limited extent (e.g. Klerkx & Leeuwis, 2008b; Bruns et al, 2009).